visualengineers/reflex-avi2022-results/README.md

   * type recognized from server (1 = PUSH)
 * current layer
   * layer associated with received depth value

+## order of states

+1. START (missing on first trial !)
+OR
+   * start of an new task
+2. TASK_VIEW / TASK_DESCRIPTION

+3. HOLD
+4. COMPLETED / TERMINATED / FAILED

 ## Layers Statistics file